-mechanistic dream of finding the ultimate 'cogwheels' of nature or the religious experience of being or becoming one with God or nature, can serve as an incentive for investigations.
+It does not help our understanding to posit a fully-fledged 'World out there' as if we play with Lego Bricks which have to be fitted together or count up to say 42 (Adams 1990, 27).
+Nor does it help if we catapult the issue up into the clouds in the sky, with or without a deity sitting on them and looking down.
+Obviously, the mechanistic dream of finding the ultimate 'cogwheels' of nature or the religious experience of being or becoming one with God or nature, can serve as an incentive for investigations.
 This observation is illustrated by the great number of religious scientists.

-Our world view, that is to say, our ever changing understanding of the world, is continuous social work in progress.
+Our world view, that is to say, our ever-changing understanding of the world, is continuous social work in progress.
 Individuals do have unique visions and feelings about the objective world, but only the totality of human social experience and theory building, with all its twists and turns, makes us crawl further to a fuller human understanding.
 Only theories and models that are socially accepted within a community serve as temporally 'certified' knowledge, in particular if they are confirmed in experience and are able to predict yet unknown experiences, serving as the basis of technology (cf. Thomas Kuhn's notion of Paradigm shifts).

-The Ideal as a bodily expression of thought as attribute -of substance - is part and parcel of social reality as constituted by culture and history; the only reality we have access to.
+The Ideal as a bodily expression of thought as attribute-of substance -is part and parcel of social reality as constituted by culture and history; the only reality we have access to.
 Here, we immediately enter the discussion about reflection.
 Often, Engels and Lenin are denounced because they put an emphasis on the fact that reality (out there) is reflected into the human mind (in here).
-However, there is no other option, as the only other option is that the notion of the real object (out there) is already 'on the shelf' and the brain is only there to identify the impression with a pre-existing idea, like a catalogue of an on-line supermarket.
-This simplicity leads to the kind of realism in which all things are fixed and only need to be revealed by naming them.
-Nowhere, however, did Engels and Lenin defend this type of one-to-one realism (isomorphism) between name and object.
-25
+However, there is no other option, as the only other option is that the notion of the real object (out there) is already 'on the shelf' and the brain is only there to identify the impression with a preexisting idea, like a catalogue of an online supermarket.
+This simplicity to stress the fact that often this opinion is misconstrued as if Bohr wants to bring quantum mechanics back to classical mechanics.
+In fact, Bohr struggles with, in his view, the impossibility of having a kind of 'quantum language' inherent to the field, and that humans can only express phenomena in terms of classical notions such as particles or fields, which brought him to the notion of Complementarity (Bohr 1949, 209; Bohr 1999).